 Privacy-respecting Web Browser

-While Chrome and other web browsers do block harmful ads but do not worry about users’ privacy.
-Information such as online activity and behavior is sold to advertisers and other third-party companies.
+While Chrome and other web browsers block harmful ads but do not worry about users’ privacy, information such as online activity and behavior is sold to advertisers and other third-party companies.
 Brave stops it entirely by blocking intrusive ads & trackers that collect users’ data.
 As a result, users get safer and faster internet.

 Because Brave blocks third party all of that out of the box, it’s considerably faster than other browsers.
 And that’s doubly true on slower or laggier connections where every bit counts, or older devices where every stray CPU cycle or bit of RAM rapidly adds up…Brave team (read more)

 Brave team did an interesting test to find which web browser performs better.
-In the test, it compared Brave with Chrome, Firefox, Opera, and Edge on Windows, MacOS, and Android.
-In the test, it found that Brave opened popular sites 3 to 6 times faster, consumed about half system memory & power, and a third of data usage.
+The test compared Brave with Chrome, Firefox, Opera, and Edge on Windows, macOS, and Android.
+The test found that Brave opened popular sites 3 to 6 times faster, consumed about half system memory & power and a third of data usage.
 You can read the full report in this article.

 If you browse with Brave regularly, it shows you interesting information, the number of trackers brave blocked, internet bandwidth & time saved while browsing the Internet.

 Being based on Chromium web browser, users can install all their favorite extensions.
 Brave team also checks extensions and warns users if they try to install an extension that they have not checked yet.